Fecal incontinence care at Mayo Clinic

 - Anal electromyography (EMG), a test that identifies anal sphincter nerve injury in women with fecal incontinence.
 Anal EMG offers greater accuracy than other tests for this cause of fecal incontinence.

-Mayo Clinic also offers a full range of treatments, including a pelvic floor retraining program, where you learn how to strengthen pelvic floor muscles, sense when stool is ready to be evacuated and contract the muscles if evacuation is inconvenient.
+Mayo Clinic also offers a full range of treatments, including a pelvic floor retraining program.
+This program teaches you how to strengthen pelvic floor muscles, sense when stool is ready to be evacuated and contract the muscles if evacuation is inconvenient.

-- The Gastrointestinal Motility Clinic is the first center nationwide to use high-resolution anorectal manometry for patients and to develop a system for classifying patients with defecatory disorders, including fecal incontinence.
+- The Motility Clinic is the first center nationwide to use high-resolution anorectal manometry.
+The Motility Clinic also was the first to develop a system for classifying people with defecatory disorders.

 Expertise and rankings